The Complete Guide to Kopi Luwak Coffee in 2024

 Is kopi luwak coffee cruel?

 Kopi luwak production is very cruel.
-To maximize the production of kopi luwak, civets are kept in farms in terrible conditions.
-They are forced to live in tiny battery cages where there is no space for them to run around nor get any kind of exercise.[9]
+To maximize the production of kopi luwak, farms keep civets in terrible conditions.
+They live in tiny battery cages with no space to run around or get any exercise.[9]

 The civets also end up fighting with each other, even though in the wild they tend to be very shy and friendly creatures.